Sustainable Agriculture Farming:

 - The fibrous portion of the organic matter with its high carbon content promotes soil aggregation to improve the permeability and aeration of clay soils while its ability to absorb moisture helps in the granulation of sandy soils and improves their water holding capacity.

 - The carbon in the organic matter is the source of energy for microbes, which help in aggregation.

 - They improve the soil chemical properties such as supply and retention of soil nutrients and promote favorable chemical reactions.

 - They reduce the need for purchased inputs.

 - Most of the organic manures are wastes or by-products, which on accumulation may lead to pollution.
 By way of utilizing them for organic farming, pollution is minimized.

-- Organic fertilizers are considered as complete plant food.
-Organic matter restores the pH of the soil, which may become acid due to continuous application of chemical fertilizers.
+- Organic fertilizers are considered complete plant food.
+Organic matter restores the pH of the soil, which may become acid due to the continuous application of chemical fertilizers.

 Disadvantages of Organic Farming